leejo/cgi-alternatives/README.md

 Here's a key point - this template file will be re-used by **all** the following framework examples with absolutely no modifications.
-We can move between the frameworks without having to do any porting of the HTML because it has been divorced from the controller code
+We can move between the frameworks without having to do any porting of the HTML because it has been divorced from the controller code.
+What did i say?
+Separation of concerns: win.

     <html>
         <meta charset="utf-8">